 Cholesterol is a necessary component of hormone building, including the construction of thyroid hormones.
-A lack of thyroid hormones may cause a reduction in fat breakdown while also reducing LDL receptors.
+A lack of thyroid hormones may reduce fat breakdown while also reducing LDL receptors.
 Hypothyroid states can delay cholesterol usage and limit the removal of excess cholesterol.
-This decreased efficiency results in increased levels of triglycerides, and LDL or “bad” cholesterol.
+This decreased efficiency results in increased levels of triglycerides and LDL or “bad” cholesterol.

 Digestion and Intestinal Wellness

-Thyroid hormones facilitate the exchange of information between the brain and gut.
-Reduced thyroid function can limit this communication, which can cause issues such as constipation, malabsorption, and dysbiosis or an imbalance of beneficial bacteria.
+Thyroid hormones facilitate the exchange of information between the brain and the gut.
+Reduced thyroid function can limit this communication, which can cause issues such as constipation, malabsorption, and dysbiosis, or an imbalance of beneficial bacteria.
 Dysbiosis is often involved in the development of yeast or fungal overgrowth.

 The liver is a leading factor regarding T4 to T3 conversion.
-Therefore, liver disease can negatively impact active thyroid hormone levels.
-Interestingly, the thyroid also influences the liver function and its ability to effectively remove harmful substances.
-A thyroid deficit can inhibit liver activity, which negatively impacts thyroid hormone conversion thereby worsening hypothyroid states.
+Therefore, liver disease can negatively affect active thyroid hormone levels.
+Interestingly, the thyroid also influences liver function and its ability to effectively remove harmful substances.
+A thyroid deficit can inhibit liver activity, which negatively affects thyroid hormone conversion, worsening hypothyroid states.

 Metabolism and Energy

 Thyroid hormones are critical to metabolic function and regulation.
 Poor thyroid function means a reduction in metabolic activity, which contributes to weight gain, an inability to lose weight, and fatigue.
-Hypothyroidism also inhibits the body’s ability to utilize fatty acids meaning that fat cannot be effectively broken down and dispersed as fuel for other cells.
+Hypothyroidism also inhibits the body’s ability to use fatty acids, meaning that fat cannot be effectively broken down and dispersed as fuel for other cells.